DrunkCat69/DrunkCat69.github.io/blogs/Statistics/Probability.md

 - case5: confidence interval overlaps 0, there might not even be a change at all
 - case6: it's possible your change is not practically significant

+## 2. Choosing and Characterizing Metrics

+Types of Metrics:

+1) Sanity checking metrics (Invariant Metrics) — can be multiple metrics.
+Eg. When changing the page and testing CTR, latency & load times should be invariant

+2) Evaluation metrics — one or multiple.

+For multiple metrics, composite metrics and OEC (overall evaluation criterion), they are hard to define (it need to agree on a definition/end up looking all the individual metrics).